-InnerEye is a research project from Microsoft Research Cambridge that uses state of the art machine learning technology to build innovative tools for the automatic, quantitative analysis of three-dimensional medical images.
+InnerEye is a research project from Microsoft Health Futures that uses state of the art machine learning technology to build innovative tools for the automatic, quantitative analysis of three-dimensional medical images.
 The goal of Project InnerEye is to democratize AI for medical image analysis and empower researchers, hospitals, life science organizations, and healthcare providers to build medical imaging AI models using Microsoft Azure.

 Project InnerEye Technology

-Project InnerEye is supporting two projects as part of Microsoft’s Studies in Pandemic Preparedness research program supporting COVID-19 and future pandemic response:
+Project InnerEye supported two projects as part of Microsoft’s Studies in Pandemic Preparedness research program supporting COVID-19 and future pandemic response:

 Please send an email to InnerEyeInfo@microsoft.com if you would like further information on this project.